alex-james-vukovity/react-file-structure/README.md

 Use conventional type suffix names including .interface, .component, .mock, .test, .module, .validation, .utility.
 Invent additional type names if you must but take care not to create too many.

-Why: Names of folders and files should clearly convey their intent.
+Why?: Names of folders and files should clearly convey their intent.

 Why?
 Type names provide a consistent way to quickly identify what is in the file.